Untangling a Traffic Challenge that Thwarts Family Visitation in Los Angeles

 Can traffic be a child welfare problem?
 In Los Angeles, absolutely.

 Caseworkers in Los Angeles’ Department of Children and Family Services are responsible for overseeing 18,000 children in the county’s foster care system.
 To help facilitate family reunification, it’s important that children have regular visits with their biological families.
 But facilitating those visits can result in social workers spending many valuable hours navigating the area’s notoriously congested roads.

 What to do?
 The Los Angeles County Board of Supervisors, with the support of several private funders, contracted with Chapin Hall to answer that question.
-As part of the LA Family Bonding Project, Chapin Hall researchers examined visitation data provided by the county and conducted geospatial analysis of the locations of children, caregivers and visitation centers.
+As part of the LA Family Bonding Project, Chapin Hall researchers examined visitation data provided by the county and conducted geospatial analysis of the locations of resource parents and children, parents, and visitation centers.
 Grounded in an understanding of the relationship between visitation and permanency outcomes, the Chapin Hall team ultimately demonstrated how to optimize the network of locations where parents and children could see each other.

 Past research has demonstrated that visitation has a direct impact on child outcomes.
 When Chapin Hall began working with LA County on this issue in 2018, the county’s reunification rate was below the national average, and the length of time it took to achieve reunification –10.2 months—was twice as long as the national average.
 Ultimately, the goal of decreasing travel time is to increase the time available for family bonding, increase the number of successful parent-child visits, decrease the amount of time staff spend scheduling visitations, and—ultimately– increase the rate of reunifications.
 Better visitation planning could also mean significant savings for the child welfare agency.
 Chapin Hall also analyzed the policies that had an impact on the implementation of visitation innovations, identifying needed policy adjustments to align with new locations and tools.

-Chapin Hall also supported the work of Sidebench, a technology firm that has partnered with the Department of Children and Family Services to develop an app to help caseworkers more efficiently manage visitation scheduling and travel.
+Chapin Hall worked closely with Sidebench, a technology firm that partnered with the Department of Children and Family Services to develop an app to help caseworkers more efficiently manage visitation scheduling and travel.
 The app includes critical information –such as parents’ work schedules and functionality that will send automatic texts to parents when visits are scheduled.